dmx-systems/dmx-documentation/docs/user.rst

 * the Uniform Resource Identifier (see `Wikipedia: URI <https://en.wikipedia.org/wiki/Uniform_Resource_Identifier>`_)
 * the creation date and the author's user name
 * the date of the last modification and the respective author's user name
-* the *Workspace* this item resides in as well as the workspace owner's name
+* the *Workspace* this item resides in as well as the Workspace owner's name
 * the *Type* of the item (DMXType)
 * all *Topicmaps* the item is *visible* (not hidden) on